Earth

 Appears on:

-This song features a lead vocal by Brian, with a recognizable vocal by Roger in the chorus.
+April Lady was a track not written by members of Smile, but instead was written by Stanley Lucas.
+The track was presented to Smile by Mercury Records to record.
+This song features a lead vocal by Brian, with a very recognizable vocal performance by Roger in the chorus.

 Written by Roger Taylor